eh7p/zd-offload-docs/docs/limit-offload.md

 ## Limit by attachment filetype

-Only extract attachments with the provided filetypes
+Only extract attachments with the provided filetypes, or don't extract attachments with given file extensions.

 ## Limit by inline atttachments